energysistem/manuals/42174 - AQUATIC/en/06-main_functions.md

 If you want to pair another Bluetooth® device, keep the PLAY/PAUSE AND BT PARING button (3) pressed.
 The current pairing process will stop and the device will start again with the Bluetooth® synchronization.

-### Line-In mode.
+### Audio-In mode.

-In order to use the Line-n mode simply connect the audio cable with 3.5 mm jack connector (included) to the LINE-IN CONNECTION (9) and start the music playback from the connected device.
+In order to use the Line-n mode simply connect the audio cable with 3.5 mm jack connector (included) to the AUDIO-IN CONNECTION (9) and start the music playback from the connected device.

 You can have another device connected via Bluetooth, but in order to playback your music via Line-In the Bluetooth mode must be paused or disabled.